Arurikku/ARKcmd/getstr/readme.txt

-Searches for a string inside a file in a folder and it's subdirectories
+Searches for a string inside each file in a folder and it's subdirectories

 usage:
 	- getstr <string>